European Commission hopes to use new rule of law tool this year

-The European Commission hopes to use the new rule of law conditionality tool to probe the erosion of democracy in Hungary and Poland this year, Vera Jourova, Vice-President for Values and Transparency, told an online debate held by Budapest's Central European University (CEU) on February 24.
+The European Commission hopes to use the new rule of law conditionality tool to contain the erosion of democracy in Hungary and Poland this year, Vera Jourova, Vice-President for Values and Transparency, told an online debate held by Budapest's Central European University (CEU) on February 24.

 Jourova said the Commission had to wait for the European Court of Justice (ECJ) to rule on the legality of the tool – which will allow budget payments to be held back if states endanger the EU budget by violating the rule of law – following a concession to Poland and Hungary at the European Council in December.